-(5) The existence or exercise of a provision in a lease that gives the landlord the right to recapture any benefits realized by the tenant as a result of a transfer should not preclude the landlord's use of the Section 1951.4 remedy.
+(4) The existence or exercise of a provision in a lease that gives the landlord the right to recapture any benefits realized by the tenant as a result of a transfer should not preclude the landlord's use of the Section 1951.4 remedy.

-^{11.} See, e.g., Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 59-63 (1988).
+^{11.} See, e.g., Coskran, Assignment and Sublease Restrictions: The Tribulations of Leasehold Transfers, 22 Loyola L.A.
+L. Rev. 405, 445-447 (1989).

-appropriate for the particular transaction with the assurance that the restrictions will be enforced.
+should be able to negotiate any restrictions on transfer that are appropriate for the particular transaction with the assurance that the restrictions will be enforced.
 While this fundamental principle assumes some bargaining ability by both parties to the lease, it does not necessarily assume equality of bargaining position.
 Either the landlord or the tenant may have superior bargaining power depending on its financial condition, its representation by legal counsel, the economics of the commercial lease market, and other factors.
 Where the situation is such that the lease is a contract of adhesion or the particular clause is unconscionable, for example, general principles limiting freedom of contract will govern.
 12